 Dimmer refers to a dimming actor and can be set to a scale of 0 to 100%, but also as a switch contact that can be turned on or off.

-Blind (only for HomeKit and Alexa) refers to a blind, shutter or curtain.
-This has three sets of addresses:
+Blind refers to a blind, awning, shutter or curtain.
+This has several options: